-Complaints of Discrimination: An individual who has a complaint of discrimination based on race, color, religion, gender, national origin, age, marital status or disability may discuss the situation with the Equity Coordinator.
+Complaints of Discrimination: An individual who has a complaint of discrimination based on race, color, religion, pregnancy, national origin, ethnicity, age, sex, gender, veterans' or military status, disability, sexual orientation, genetic information, marital status, or any other protected factor may discuss the situation with the Equity Coordinator.
 For details on the procedure for making a complaint of discrimination, refer to the College’s Discrimination Complaint Procedure 2.1800 and Student Concerns and Complaints Procedure 3.0800.
 If you have a student concern or complaint, complete the Written Statement of Student Concern or Complaint form.

 The College is committed to resolve concerns and issues in a timely manner.
 If you have a problem with a disability-related issue, please follow these steps: